GLH partners around the world

 GLH has started to search and compile archival information on the Hibakujumoku.
 This is work in progress and an iterative process, and we welcome all additional contributions to help us ensure the veracity of the information on the history of Hiroshima’s A-bomb survivor trees.

-The second segment about the Diospyros Kaki by Shirakami Shrine has been uploaded.
+The fifth segment about the Citrus Natsudai in Komyoin Temple has been uploaded.
 To read, click here.

 Japanese Pamphlet 日本語パンフレット